Analysis of the Hopfield Model Incorporating the Effects of Unlearning: Performance analysis

 The RS solution is locally unstable if and only if the largest eigenvalue of either $UV$ or $VU$ is greater than or equal to unity.
-Figure~\ref{fig:AT-line-eps0.5-gamma0.4} shows its critical condition known as the AT line.
-As in the standard Hopfield model, the AT instability appears only at very low temperatures.
+This criterion is the AT stability condition obtained from an infinitesimal replica-symmetry-breaking perturbation around the RS saddle point \cite{de1978stability}.

+Strictly speaking, we do not perform a complete stability analysis against all possible replica-symmetry-breaking fluctuations around the RS saddle point.
+Such an analysis would require constructing the Hessian of the replicated free energy in the full order-parameter space and examining its eigenmodes in all replica directions, which is substantially more involved in the present model.
+Instead, we consider the standard infinitesimal 1RSB-type perturbation around the RS solution.
+This perturbation can be regarded as probing the direction from the RS ansatz toward a replica-symmetry-broken solution.
+In the infinitesimal limit, this is reduced to the conventional construction that yields the de Almeida--Thouless local stability condition for the RS saddle point \cite{de1978stability}.
+The resulting AT criterion is expressed above as the spectral-radius condition for $UV$ or $VU$.

+Figure~\ref{fig:AT-line-eps0.5-gamma0.4} shows the corresponding AT line.
+For the parameter values shown here, the AT instability is mainly observed in the very low-temperature region.
+This behavior is reminiscent of the standard Hopfield model, where replica-symmetry-breaking corrections are known to be important near saturation and in the low-temperature regime \cite{amit1985storing,crisanti1986saturation,amit1987statistical}.
+Therefore, the zero-temperature capacity of the present $J'$ model should be interpreted as an RS estimate, rather than as a fully RSB-stable capacity.
+In particular, the stability near the reported RS capacity $\alpha_{\mathrm{c}}\simeq0.272$ should be understood within this local AT criterion, and possible RSB corrections may shift the precise capacity.
+A complete classification of the low-temperature solution into a 1RSB or full-RSB universality class is beyond the scope of the present work and remains an important future problem.